Srcfount/MPT5/docs/Help/Programs.md

 > and program not run correct
 > also all GUI file is in **Src\GUI** path put your file in this path
 > The **Src\API** path is for other import file that not have panel
-> and only for comput or define your class and ...
+> and only for compute or define your class and ...

 if your code have a statement like this:
 ````python